Seine-et-Marne

 Seine-et-Marne ([sɛn e maʁn]) is a department in the Île-de-France region in Northern France.
 Named after the rivers Seine and Marne, it is the region's largest department with an area of 5,915 square kilometres (2,284 square miles); it roughly covers its eastern half.
 In 2019, it had a population of 1,421,197.
 Its prefecture is Melun, although both Meaux and Chelles have larger populations.

 History

 Seine-et-Marne is one of the original 83 departments created on 4 March 1790 during the French Revolution in application of the law of 22 December 1789.
 It had previously belonged to the former province of Île-de-France.
+It is the only original departement in the Île-de-France that has remained unchanged, as both Seine and Seine-et-Oise were abolished and reorganised in 1968.

 Geography

 Situation

 Seine-et-Marne forms a part of the Île-de-France region; the department covers 49% of the region's land area.
 It is bordered by Val-d'Oise, Seine-Saint-Denis, Val-de-Marne, Essonne to the west; Loiret and Yonne to the south; Aube and Marne to the east; and Aisne and Oise to the north.
 It is served by RER A, RER B, RER D and RER E amongst other services.

 Melun is Seine-et-Marne's prefecture.
 Fontainebleau, Meaux, Provins and Torcy are its subprefectures.
 The department comprises part of Paris's outer eastern suburbs; much of Charles de Gaulle Airport sits within its far northwestern boundaries, including a majority of the terminals.
 The department has many natural reserves, notably Brie and Gâtinais.
 The department's highest point is butte Saint-George (215 m).